BNLNPPS/nopayloaddb/docs/source/index.rst

    The actual conditions data (e.g., calibration constants, alignment parameters) stored as references to external files or binary data.

 **Payload Types**
-   Categories that define the structure or type of payload data (e.g., 'BeamSpot', 'SiPixelQuality', 'CEMC_Thresh').
+   Categories that define the structure or type of payload data (e.g., 'BeamSpot', 'SiPixelQuality').

 **Interval of Validity (IOV)**
    The time range, run number range, or other validity dimension for which a specific payload is valid.